ersteller/erstellerhome/README.md

 # erstellerhome
 This is a small webserver.
 It converts Markdown files to html files.
 URLs are relative to root without html file extension.
+HTTPS is handled by caddy and WSGI by gunicorn

 ## build
 docker container for hosting website